-2.4 Project Planning and Design
+2.5 Project Planning and Design

-2.4.1 Overview
+2.5.1 Overview

-Project planning and all designs are prepared as per SEQUIP design and the overall objectives for the development was specified in the Environmental and Social Management Framework (ESMF).
+Project planning and all designs are prepared as per SEQUIP design and the overall objectives for the development is specified in the Environmental and Social Management Framework (ESMF).
 The design of the Girls' Regional School consists of required infrastructure package based on the school construction and maintenance strategy (e.g. number of classrooms/students, adequate WASH facilities, multi-purpose science labs, electricity, etc.).

 The proposed construction of the school will be having both ordinary and advanced level with capacity of accommodating students between 1000 and 1100 students.
-The construction package will involve two phases which will both take 12 months.
-The construction package will involve various facilities as detailed in subsequent sections while the drawings and layout for the proposed facilities can be accessed in the Appendix.
+The construction package will involve the following facilities: